sourachakra/SCoSPARC/README.md

 Please move all datasets to the 'datasets' directory and update the paths accordingly in both the training and testing scripts.

 ## Training
   To train the Stage 1 sub-network of our model, run train.py.
 The model checkpoints will be saved in the checkpoints directory.
 The 'lab_im_path' argument specifies the training set you want to use; 'combo' in the code refers to the combination of all directories from the COCO-9213 and DUTS_Class datasets.
 Alternatively, you can pass the subdirectories of either the COCO-9213 or DUTS_Class datasets separately as arguments to this parameter to train the model.
+Please download the DINO pretrained model from my [Google drive](https://drive.google.com/file/d/1VcBGsYutglgIpgLnjrlUA99r6MA7En5c/view?usp=sharing) and place this model file in the "models" directory before running this training script.

 ## Inference
   Please run 'test.py' to generate CoSOD predictions on the test datasets.
 The model predictions will be saved in the "predictions" directory.
+Please download the DINO pretrained model from my [Google drive](https://drive.google.com/file/d/1VcBGsYutglgIpgLnjrlUA99r6MA7En5c/view?usp=sharing) and place this model file in the "models" directory, before running this inference script.

   The model_DUTS_Cls_only.pt is the checkpoint for the Stage 1 sub-network, which was trained on the DUTS Class dataset (dataset number "2") as referenced in Table 2 of the main paper.
 Checkpoints for models trained on other datasets will be made available soon.
 You can also train and save the model checkpoints on training datasets you wish.

-  Please download the DINO pretrained model from my [Google drive](https://drive.google.com/file/d/1VcBGsYutglgIpgLnjrlUA99r6MA7En5c/view?usp=sharing) and place this model file in the "models" directory.

 ## Downloads
 ​**Predicted saliency maps** will be available for download shortly on my [google-drive folder]().